jaja360/jaja360.github.io/content/en/publication/gareau-ideal21/index.md

 - paper-conference

 summary: ''
+abstract: |
-abstract: 'This paper introduces a new algorithm for solving the discrete grid-based coverage path-planning (CPP) problem.
+  This paper introduces a new algorithm for solving the discrete grid-based coverage path-planning (CPP) problem.
 This problem consists in finding a path that covers a given region completely.
 Our algorithm is based on an iterative deepening depth-first search.
 We introduce two branch-and-bound improvements (Loop detection and Admissible heuristic) to this algorithm.
 We evaluate the performance of our planner using four types of generated grids.
-The obtained results show that the proposed branch-and-bound algorithm solves the problem optimally and orders of magnitude faster than traditional optimal CPP planners.'
+The obtained results show that the proposed branch-and-bound algorithm solves the problem optimally and orders of magnitude faster than traditional optimal CPP planners.

 # Links
 url_pdf: ''